-Any Rock and Roll fan knows who Lindsey Buckingham is: one of the key members of (what most people think of as) Fleetwood Mac.
+Any Rock and Roll fan knows who Lindsey Buckingham is.
+He’s one of the key members of (what most people think of as) Fleetwood Mac.

 Buckingham is an amazing guitarist, definitely one of the best, and that unique string-flicking guitar-playing style of his is always fun to watch (I cannot for the life of me figure out how he does it).

-So naturally I stopped surfing and started watching, and I’m very glad I did!
-It led me to discover that the four musicians behind Buckingham comprised a country rock band, called Little Big Town!
+So naturally I stopped surfing and started watching, and I’m so glad I did.
+It led me to discover that the four musicians behind Buckingham comprised a country rock band, called Little Big Town.

 After another long day at work, I’m watching the Detroit Tigers take on the New York Yankees in game 3 of the ALCS.
 The Tigers won both earlier games, and I understand no team has come back from an 0-2 start.
 With Justin Verlander on the mound, the Tigers have a very good shot at winning, which would put the Yankees in an even deeper hole.

 Putting a little icing on my oatmeal cookie, the San Francisco Giants beat the St. Louis Cardinals last night, so those two are tied 1-1 in the NLCS.
 Dare I dream that the World Series will be Giants vs Tigers?
 (I do, I do!)
 The Championship series is best of seven, so—assuming the Tigers win tonight—they just need to win one more game.

 Tonight I’m republishing an article I wrote earlier this year on my baseball blog.
 This is about some of the reasons I’ve come to love this sport so much.